nitish81299/spdx-pdf-html-template/README.md

 ## Usage

-  * Run the following command in the directory where your markdown files are present to create a pdf version of the markdown along with toc
+  * When all the steps are done, run the following command:

-     pandoc example.md -o example.pdf --from markdown --template spdx-pdf-template --table-of-contents
+    ``pandoc example.md -o example.pdf --from markdown --template spdx-pdf-template --table-of-contents``